encoredev/encore/docs/tutorials/create-app.md

 If you see this, you've successfully deployed and made an API call to your very first Encore app in production.
 Nicely done!

-There's lots more to see in Encore's cloud platform.
+There's lots more to see in Encore's Cloud Dashboard.
 Head over to [app.encore.dev](https://app.encore.dev) and open your app to explore further!